NicholasChua/NicholasChua/_posts/2024-09-03-sterile-by-design.md

 A vasectomy is minimally invasive, with fewer side effects than procedures like a bilateral salpingectomy or even birth control pills.
 Given the evidence, why shouldn't I take on this responsibility?

-## Parallels Between My Vasectomy and My Professional Life
+## Parallels Between My Vasectomy And My Professional Life

 In reproductive health, temporary solutions like condoms or contraceptives require ongoing effort and are prone to human error.
 Their effectiveness can't be immediately verified, making them less predictable and harder to audit.